xpack-dev-tools/openocd-xpack/README.md

 xpm uninstall @xpack-dev-tools/openocd
 ```

-To completely remove the package from the global store:
+To completely remove the package from the central xPack store:

 ```sh
 xpm uninstall --global @xpack-dev-tools/openocd